 Showa Note Products

-Their origami paper notwithstanding, Showa Note released the best-looking early Yamato products.
+Showa Note released the most art-heavy products.
 Like Kutsuwa, they used a small stable of artists whose style is easy to track from one product to the next.
-As indicated by their name, Showa Note specialized in paper goods and had a much broader lineup than is shown here.
-Above are two “Showachan Kakikaki” note pads. (“Kakikaki” is a kiddified term that translates to “write/draw.”)
-The game shown at upper right was on the back cover of both pads.
+As indicated by their name, Showa Note specialized in paper goods.

 Here is yet another coloring product, a set of two posters with much better art than their predecessors – obviously done with direct reference from the anime.
 They may, in fact, have come from a different publisher.
 Data is still elusive.